kc1awv/rnodecustomconfigutil/README.md

                     [--txp dBm] [--sf factor] [--cr rate]
                     [port]

-RNode Configuration and firmware utility.
+RNode custom Configuration and firmware utility.
 This program allows you to change various settings and startup modes of RNode.
 It can also flash and update the firmware, and manage device EEPROM.